zhenglukai/parspin/README.md

-This is a fork of https://github.com/netneurolab/markello_spatialnulls
+This is a fork of [netneurolab/markello_spatialnulls](https://github.com/netneurolab/markello_spatialnulls/tree/master/parspin).
+All rights belong to the original authors.

 > # parspin
 >